Are You an Aspiring “Reducetarian”? These Are the 5 Smart Grocery Swaps You’ve Got to Try

 Meaning?
 When it comes to eating less meat, it’s OK to lose the all-or-nothing mindset and focus on simply doing your best to eat healthy, whole plant foods, while limiting animal products when possible.

 That starts with your grocery list—next time you’re at the supermarket, consider making the simple and healthy food swaps below.
 You’ll feel better all around.
-(For more health wisdom that understands real life, see what a psychologist and sports medicine doctor just said about how exercise can be a major outlet for stress in a very cool, heart-healthy way.)

 What is a “reducetarian”?

 10'000 Hours/Getty Images